 A group of principalities always acts as one creature.
-If a third of their HP is depleted, they get two attacks per round.
-When two thirds of their HP is lost, the number of attacks drops to one.
+If a third of their HP is depleted, they get three attacks per round.
+When two thirds of their HP is lost, the number of attacks drops to two.
 Principalities make a morale check each time they lose a third of their ranks.
 In place of an attack, a principality can do one of the following:

 Horn.
 Calls forth a random angel of type I-IV (roll for type) (50% chance of success).
 This can be done twice per day.

 Drum.
 The next attack against the principality is automatically deflected.
 Magic missiles and area-of-effect spells are unaffected.

 Harp.
 The principality heals 1d8 hp.
 It cannot be brought above the nearest 1/3rd hp threshold.